openequella/openequella.github.io/guides/AdministrationOverviewGuide.md

 Selecting the latest live version options displays the latest version of the resource when the link is selected even if the saved link is for an older version; otherwise the version associated with the link is displayed.

-The options that allow a user to choose the version are enabled when adding an EQUELLA Resource to an item during contribution and when EQUELLA is integrated with a third party application such as Blackboard, Moodle or Canvas.
+The options that allow a user to choose the version are enabled when adding an openEquella Resource to an item during contribution and when openEquella is integrated with a third party application such as Blackboard, Moodle or Canvas.

 #### To configure version selection

 Select one of the following:
 * Force selection to be the resource version the user is viewing—(default option) displays the originally linked resource.
 * Force selection to always be the latest live resource version—displays the latest version of the originally linked resource.
-* Select the resource version the user is currently viewing—allows the user to choose between the selected resource version and the latest version of that resource during contribution when selecting existing EQUELLA resources as attachments.
+* Select the resource version the user is currently viewing—allows the user to choose between the selected resource version and the latest version of that resource during contribution when selecting existing openEquella resources as attachments.
 When this option is selected, a drop-down list displays on the My selections page and the user selects the required option.
 Fixed to v(x) is shown as the default when this option is selected.
-* Always use the latest live resource version—allows the user to choose between the originally linked resource and the latest version of that resource during contribution when selecting existing EQUELLA resources as attachments.
+* Always use the latest live resource version—allows the user to choose between the originally linked resource and the latest version of that resource during contribution when selecting existing openEquella resources as attachments.
 When this option is selected, a drop-down list displays on the My selections page and the user selects the required option.
 Latest available is shown as the default when this option is selected.

 #### Selection options
-Select the Disable the ‘Select summary page’ button on results pages checkbox to stop the  +Select Summary Page button from displaying on the EQUELLA integration screen results pages.
+Select the Disable the ‘Select summary page’ button on results pages checkbox to stop the  +Select Summary Page button from displaying on the openEquella integration screen results pages.
 This prevents users from accidentally adding the summary page links whilst thinking they’re adding attachment links.